For all new pupils and parents joining us in September, we are delighted to welcome you to our school. Welcome!

 Wraparound Care – Good Morning, Good Afternoon Club (GMGAC)

 There are several forms that we need parents to complete and return as soon as possible.
-Parents should shortly receive an invite to ParentMail which we use for communication and distributing forms.
+Parents should shortly receive an invite to ParentMail which we use for communication and distributing forms, booking school means and wrap around care, as well as paying for school trips.
 Please accept the invite and set up your account asap.
 Once this has been set up, parents should then receive pupil information forms where the enter contact details, permissions and medical conditions.
-Parents will also receive invites to join ClassDojo, Tapestry and SchoolMoney (for ordering school meals).
+Parents will also receive invites to join ClassDojo and Tapestry.

 If you have any questions, please don’t hesitate to get in touch.